swang81/swang81.github.io/index.md

 ## Study experience
 - 2010.09 - 2011.10: Postdoctoral Fellow in Graphics (State Key Laboratory of CAD&CG), Zhejiang University

 - 2005.09 - 2010.07 :   Ph.
-D. in Condensed Matter Physics (Master and Doctor), Chinese Academy of SciencesInstitute of Physics
+D. in Condensed Matter Physics (Master and Doctor), Chinese Academy of Sciences Institute of Physics

 - 1999.09 - 2003.07:   Bachelor of Applied Physics, Shenyang University of Technology